taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 Usages of a memory allocation.

-- `bit_field.memory_usage.storage`: The memory can be read/write accessed by any shader, you usually only need to set this flag.
+- `bit_field.memory_usage.storage`: The memory can be read/write accessed by any kernel.
+In most of the cases, the users only need to set this flag.
 - `bit_field.memory_usage.uniform`: The memory can be used as a uniform buffer in graphics pipelines.
 - `bit_field.memory_usage.vertex`: The memory can be used as a vertex buffer in graphics pipelines.
 - `bit_field.memory_usage.index`: The memory can be used as a index buffer in graphics pipelines.